zshi719/2025-Data-24100/README.md

 | 7: Data Pipeline \#2 | <ul><li>SQLite</li><li>CRUD</li></ul> |
 | 8: Debugging | <ul><li>pdb</li></ul> |
 | 9: Auto-docs | <ul><li>Sphinx</li></ul> |

+## Canvas

+All grade (and due date) information will be posted on Canvas.
+If you do not have access to Canvas please send me an email as soon as possible.

 ## Odds and Ends